-Further details about what the block grant can and cannot be used for are provided in the 2022 to 2023 open access block grant terms and conditions and UKRI open access policy and supplementary frequently asked questions (FAQs).
+Further details about what the block grant can and cannot be used for are provided in the open access block grant terms and conditions and UKRI open access policy and supplementary frequently asked questions (FAQs).

-To seek assurance that the block grant has been spent in line with eligible costs, research organisations will be required to provide overall information about their spend against the block grant through their Final Expenditure Statement (as is standard for grants), and the block grants will be part of Funding Assurance Reviews.
+To seek assurance that the block grant has been spent in line with eligible costs, research organisations will be required to provide high-level information about their spend against the block grant through their Final Expenditure Statement, as is standard for grants, and the block grants will be part of Funding Assurance Reviews.

-We are initiating a small pilot with a range of research organisations to better understand how spend will be managed, and how an organisation can demonstrate it has the appropriate processes in place and spend is compliant with the terms and conditions of the open access block grant.
+We are carrying out a small pilot with a range of research organisations to better understand how an organisation can demonstrate that it has the appropriate processes in place and their spend is compliant with the terms and conditions of the open access block grant.
 The pilot will help inform how the open access block grant will be integrated into UKRI’s existing funding assurance programme.

 We are developing the details of the funding assurance process as part of our wider work on monitoring and evaluation of the policy.
 See implementing our open access policy.